shishiranataraj/CogoportAssignment/README.md

 ## Feedback / Notes ?

 Wish the API provider worked, it would have made the application real dynamic and much more functional.

+I generally spend most of my time first desiging and collecting the requirement and less time actually coding.
+My thought process began at what the functionality of the project should be and then what I can use to facilitate them.

+Making my json data compatible to MaterialUI components was a bit challenging and frustrating.

 ## Anything else I would to share?